dmccreary/microsims/docs/sims/string-harmonics.md

 - Participation in the interactive session and group discussion.
 - Quality and creativity of the musical instrument design.
 - Understanding demonstrated in the homework report.

+## A Story about this MicroSim

+I met Shawn at a ChatGPT meetup and I gave him a short demo of MicroSims.
+The meetup was over lunch.
+By supper time he had already finished his first MicroSim, despite never having used Processing before.
+AND he figured out how to get sound working.
+WOW!